Ready To Apply?

 - a completed immunization form

-- to satisfy the admission requirements for our department, interested students must include a letter describing your interest in the graduate program that you are applying for, which could be either Biology MS, Biology Education MS, or Environmental Science MS. This letter should explicitly identify your career goals, your research interests, and identify the faculty member(s) with whom you are most interested in pursuing a thesis research project.
+- to satisfy the admission requirements for our department, interested students must include a letter describing your interest in the graduate program that you are applying for, which could be either Biology MS and Biology Education MS. This letter should explicitly identify your career goals, your research interests, and identify the faculty member(s) with whom you are most interested in pursuing a thesis research project.

 - International students from a country where English is not the primary language must submit an official internet-based TOEFL (iBT) score which satisfies our departments' minimum score requirements.